-It seems as though the higher the degree of the students, the higher their loan amounts to.
-Consumer Financial Protection Bureau shows that the number of borrowers who have owed more than $50,000 has been tripled over the past 10 years.
+It seems the higher the degree of the student is, the higher their loan amount is.
+Consumer Financial Protection Bureau shows that the number of borrowers who owed more than $50,000 in debt, their amount has been tripled over the past 10 years.

 It is not only the principal of the loan that is burdensome.
 Interest accrues on a daily basis.
 On top of that, every unpaid interest gets capitalizes for many of the loans.
-The increase in the loan amount is exponential every time a borrower defaults.
+The increase in the loan amount is exponential every time a borrower goes into default.

 Student Loans and Marriage